laurens94/vue-timeline-chart/docs/guide/performance.md

 - Items fully outside the viewport are not rendered.

+- Items have the `contain: strict` CSS declaration set.

 ::: tip
 When dealing with a large number of items, consider rendering them using a canvas-based rendering approach.
 See the [Custom Charts or Canvas Rendering example](/examples/custom-charts-or-canvas-rendering) for inspiration how to implement such a component.
 :::